 Your veterinarian told you during the annual exam that your dog is “more than a little overweight” and recommended switching your pudgy pooch’s food to a weight management formula.
 Now you’re questioning if changing dog food is really necessary.
-Couldn’t you feed less of the food they are currently eating?
+Should you feed less of the food they are currently eating?
 Veterinarians are often asked that question, and their answer will depend on the specific situation.
 Let’s look at the key reason why a weight management diet is most often recommended.

 No. 1 reason behind your veterinarian’s diet recommendation

 Like us, an overweight dog needs to eat fewer calories and get more activity in order to lose weight.
 A dog that’s dieting only needs fewer calories, not less nutrition.
 The drawback to feeding less of your dog’s usual food is that you’re also feeding less of the essential nutrients your dog needs to be healthy.
 That’s because the essential nutrients in adult maintenance dog foods are balanced in relation to the food’s calorie content.
 And if the amount of food is cut too drastically in an effort to reduce calories, several deficiencies of important nutrients may develop.
-Weight management dog foods, including Diamond CARE Weight Management Formula for Adult Dogs, are specially formulated to provide all of the nutrition a dog needs while supplying fewer calories to help your dog lose his extra weight.
+Weight management dog foods, including Diamond CARE Weight Management Formula for Adult Dogs, are specially formulated to provide the nutrition a dog needs while supplying fewer calories to help your dog lose their extra weight.

 Other advantages to feeding a special weight management diet

 Diets designed for weight loss offer additional advantages over typical adult maintenance diets when you’re helping your dog lose weight.
 The specific features will vary from one weight management diet and pet food manufacturer to the next, but typically include some combination of: